AdrianSuliga/Simple_Games/Guess_a_number/README.md

 Update:

   Program draws one number from this range.
 User can attempt to guess it, but the programm does not check if answer is correct or not.

+Update:

+  Core mechanick is done.
+You can attempt many times to guess a number and as a result you receive one of 3 messages (described above).
+After guessing the number, programm closes.
+There are a few bugs to fix, though.
+If users enters words as input, computer interprets them as 0 (better than nothing I guess) but it should give an error message to the user.
+Maximum range of numbers you can choose by typing is different than the one created by using sliders.
+They should be the same.
+Game should also allow user to play many times, not just once.